Jeffrey Levin, LAc

 I have been residing in the Bay Area since 2000, but am from Long Island, NY.
 I am happy to be here and even happier to be practicing acupuncture.
 While I was a massage therapist for years, I think acupuncture is even more effective for a wider variety of concerns.
 I have varied and numerous interests, but Chinese Medicine is so vast and applicable to so many things that my fascination with it never fades.
 It is great how accessible it is becoming and the more people it can help, the better.
 When I am not practicing I often find myself exploring the Bay, biking, hiking, reading, and (my favorite) rock climbing.
 I work at the Grand Ave clinic Tuesday through Saturday.

 After completing my BS in Biology at San Diego State University I briefly worked as a cellular biologist, but it didn’t take long for me to realize this was not my calling.
 Therefore I decided change paths and pursue my lifelong interest in the healing arts.
 This deviation brought me back to my hometown, Santa Cruz, where I spent four years studying Chinese Medicine, and I couldn’t be happier with this career decision.
 I’ve found such fulfillment providing assistance to individuals on their path to wellness, and am continually amazed by the transformations that can occur with the inspiration of just a few little needles.
-I’m a new resident of Oakland, and I found OAP as a patient, quickly fell in love with the community feel, and am delighted to be able to give back as a sub.
+I’m a new resident of Oakland, and I found OAP as a patient, quickly fell in love with the community feel, and am delighted to be able to give back as a practitioner.
 In my spare time you’ll find me tending veggies in the garden, road tripping, and doing my favorite of favorite things, DANCING!
-I work at the Grand Ave clinic on Fridays and Sundays.
+I work at the Laurel Ave clinic Tuesday through Friday.